microsoft/Guan/README.md

 ### Getting Started

 Please see the [Getting Started](./GettingStarted.md) section to play around with Guan in a sample application, [GuanExamples](/GuanExamples), with very simple rules, simple External Predicate implementations, and highly documented sample code.
+It is assumed that you are already familiar with logic programming.

 ### Syntax